10 KPIs for Email Marketing You Should Be Tracking

 They should also ensure that the content of the email is relevant and valuable to the recipient.

-By following these tips and regularly tracking and analyzing their open rate, businesses can optimize their email campaigns and improve their overall email marketing performance.
+By following these tips and regularly tracking and analyzing their open rate, it becomes easier to optimize your email campaigns and improve the overall email marketing performance.

 Unsubscribe Rate